-For me, being creative can sometimes feel trying.
-There are days when I don’t want to do anything.
+Sometimes, finding the energy to be creative is trying.
+On some days, I don’t want to do anything.
 There are days when I think I’m not good enough.
-There are days when I worry about my work being seen.
-And there are days when all three of these emotions make me feel like Atlas.
+On other days, I worry about people seeing my work.
+Then there are days when I balance all these feelings and feel like Atlas.

 “Creativity requires the courage to let go of certainties.”

 I know I’m not the only creative who struggles with this–these problems that ring true for any creative.
 It’s oft called the “creative struggle.”
 Some people’s chests swell with pride as they talk about this struggle–as if it’s more important than results.
 What’s confusing, seductive and dangerous about this struggle, is that it’s an excuse wearing a disguise.
 It’s nothing to be proud of–the “struggle” exists to stifle, choke, and suffocate you into inaction.